How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

 reviewer

-This flat list is easy to paste into a document or use for a quick review of what personal data a JSON payload contains.
+Easy to paste into a document or use for a quick check of what personal data a JSON payload contains.

 Input: